pokt-network/poktroll/docusaurus/docs/develop/developer_guide/quickstart.md

 make supplier_list
 ```

-You should see that we have a default supplier, but `SHANNON_SUPPLIER` won't be there yet.
+You'll find that we have a default supplier, but `SHANNON_SUPPLIER` won't be there yet.

-### 3.2 Create a Supplier configuration
+### 3.2 Preparing your backend data node

-You can learn more about our [supplier configs here](../../operate/configs/supplier_staking_config.md)
-but the following will help you get started.

-A few things to note in the config below:

-1. LocalNet already deployed an [anvil](https://book.getfoundry.sh/anvil/),
-   local Ethereum test node, so we're going to reuse that.
-2. We'll be deploying a `relayminer` in one of the next steps, which is the
-   publicly exposed URL we'll be using.
+We need a blockchain node (i.e. a backend data node) backend data node to
+configure a supplier.
+Since LocalNet is already has a running [`anvil`](http://localhost:10350/r/anvil/overview) service, we can re-use that as our backend.

+[anvil](https://book.getfoundry.sh/anvil/) is a local Ethereum development node
+that's equivalent to "running your own ETH node".
+It's a great way to test.

 You can verify the `anvil` node is running with the following curl: